equinor/NeqSimLive-api-template/README.md

 ## Getting started
 Click "Use this template" to generate a repository for your API.
 Select a relevant name for the repository and if it is public/internal/private.
 NB!
 Internal is recommended if it is to be deployed in Radix.

 All user development is done in python.
-See demoAPI/src for a sample application and demoAPI/example for a jupyter notebook testing the API.
+See demoAPI/src for a sample application and demoAPI/example for a jupyter notebook for testing the API and for connecting to plant data.
 See the [NeqSimPython project](https://github.com/equinor/neqsimpython) for documentation of how to use NeqSim in Python.

 ## Develop using Codespaces